"Best Interior Project (Work)" category Commendation, International Blueprint Awards, 2016

 Project Manager: Ian Ellis

-Design Team: Ian Ellis, David Birt, Matt Fajkus, AIA
+Design Team: Ian Ellis, David Birt, Matt Fajkus

 Design Support: Garland Fielder, Thomas Johnston, Mitchell Peterson